gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

  - Research about AWS hosting services

 Q2.
 What am I planning to work on next?
- - Implementing the Signin Page(UI) and React Hooks.
+ - Implementing the Signin Page(UI) and React API endpoints.

 Q3.
 What tasks are blocked waiting on another team member?
  - N/A